claytonwramsey/www/_drafts/2023-06-17-fiddler-const-magic.md

 squares is 1 lower than their mask.
 This is intentional!
-As it turns out, certain magic numbers will yield just the right set of hash collisions so that you can use half as many entires are there are occupancies.
+As it turns out, certain magic numbers will yield just the right set of hash collisions so that you can use half as many entries are there are occupancies.
 This saves about 18 kB of data.

 The size of our table is just the sum of 2 to the power of the number of bits required for each